Anaiq/Anaiq/README.md

 <h1 align="center">Hello World!
 My Name is Qiana (key-AH-nuh).</h1>
 <h1 align="center">Welcome to my Github.</h1>

-👋🏿 My curiosity for how things are built, led me to pursue a career in Software Engineering.
+👋🏿 I'm a bootcamp graduate/current BS in Computer Science student.
+My curiosity for how things are built, led me to pursue a career in Software Engineering.
 I want to build software that has a positive impact, and makes our lives more efficient, creative, active and enjoyable!

 I have experience in Python, JavaScript/TypeScript, React, web and iOS/Android development, building APIs, managing databases (Postgres, DynamoDB), and utilizing AWS cloud services.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/qianapartee/)